sonic-net/SONiC/doc/SONiC_202106_Release_Notes.md

 # Contributors

 SONiC community would like to thank all the contributors from various companies and the individuals who has contributed for the release.
-Special thanks to the major contributors - Microsoft, Broadcom, DellEMC, Nvidia, Alibaba, Linkedin, Nephos & Aviz.
+Special thanks to the major contributors - Broadcom, DellEMC, Innovium, Intel, Juniper, Metaswitch, Microsoft, Nvidia.   .

 <br>